Dark Mode Light Mode

 This is my least favorable month to travel in Iraqi Kurdistan during winter.

-• Pro: Not much pros for this month!
+• Pro: Not many pros for this month!

-• Con: Month with the most rain fall and thunder storms.
+• Con: The Month with the most rainfall and thunderstorms.

 Heavy rain iraq street movingjack • best time to visit iraqi kurdistan